 - A nurse or technician will connect you to sensors to track your blood pressure, heart rate, and oxygen levels.
 They’ll spray your mouth with numbing medicine, and they may spray or put numbing gel in your nose, too.
 It won’t taste good, but the flavor will go away.

-- They may give you medicine to make you sleepy through an IV, or a tube that goes into a vein.
+- They may give you medicine to make you sleepy through an IV.
 The IV will stay in place during the process in case you need more.
 You’ll be awake and able to answer questions, though you’ll feel sleepy and relaxed.
 Or, you might get medicine that puts you completely to sleep.
 This is called general anesthesia.

 - Once you’re comfortable, the doctor will insert the bronchoscope into your mouth or nose, down through your vocal cords, and into your lungs.
 You may cough.
 It may be uncomfortable as the bronchoscope goes in, but it shouldn’t hurt.